Testing Stability Properties in Graphical Hedonic Games: Introduction

 \subsection{Related Work}

 Hedonic games were formally defined by~\citet{ban-kon-soen:j:core-simple-coalition-formation-game} and \citet{bog-jac:j:stability-hedonic-coalition-structures}.
 A well-known application of a restricted variant with size-two coalitions is the stable-roommates problem~\cite{stable-roommates} for the allocation of student houses.
 Mostly, hedonic games have been analysed from a computational complexity point of view with respect to a trade-off between expressivity, succinct representation and tractability of stability decision problems.
 The complexity of general hedonic games has first been studied by \citet{bal:hg-complexity}.
-The worst-case complexity of stability problems for various representations and different stability concepts has been studied extensively: Popular representations include additively separable hedonic games~\cite{bog-jac:j:stability-hedonic-coalition-structures,azi-bra-see:j:ashg,woe:ashg-sigma2p-hardness-core:13}, singleton encodings~\cite{cec-rom:j:singleton-encoding}, hedonic coalition nets~\cite{elk-woo:hedonic-coalition-nets}, and dichotomous preferences~\cite{azi-har-lan-woo:c:boolean-hg}; see also~\citet{hg-handbook} and~\citet{cha-elk-woo:b:ccgt} for an overview. \citet{pet-elk:c-coopmas:simple-causes-complexity-hg} analyse causes of and conditions for hardness.
-The existence of Nash stability and other individual stability concepts is often (if not guaranteed) $\mathrm{NP}$-complete to decide.
-For core stability, this is often even harder, namely $\Sigma_2^p$-complete~\cite{woe:ashg-sigma2p-hardness-core:13,ota-etal:hg-fen:17}. \citet{dim-etal:hg-fe:06} define restricted hedonic games based on a network of friends and enemies.
-A more general version including neutral players is defined by \citet{ota-etal:hg-fen:17}.
-Games with neutral players and partial individual evaluations are studied by \citet{lan-rey-rot-sch-sch:c:hgopt} and \citet{pet:graphical-hg-bounded-tw:16}. \citeauthor{pet:graphical-hg-bounded-tw:16}, in particular, considers a constant bound on the number individual preferences and studies graphical hedonic games with bounded treewidth.
-With this restriction, it can be decided in linear time whether, for instance, a Nash stability coalition structure exists.
-A graphical model restricting the formation of feasible coalitions is studied by \citet{iga-elk:c:hg-graph-restricted}.
+The worst-case complexity of stability problems for various representations and different stability concepts has been studied extensively \revb{since}: Popular representations include additively separable hedonic games~\cite{bog-jac:j:stability-hedonic-coalition-structures,azi-bra-see:j:ashg,woe:ashg-sigma2p-hardness-core:13}, singleton encodings~\cite{cec-rom:j:singleton-encoding}, hedonic coalition nets~\cite{elk-woo:hedonic-coalition-nets}, and dichotomous preferences~\cite{azi-har-lan-woo:c:boolean-hg}; see also~\citet{hg-handbook} and~\citet{cha-elk-woo:b:ccgt} for an overview. \citet{pet-elk:c-coopmas:simple-causes-complexity-hg} analysed causes of and conditions for hardness.
+The existence of Nash stability and other individual stability concepts is often (if not guaranteed \revc{to exist}) $\mathrm{NP}$-complete to decide (see~\citet{SunCom10} for an analysis of additively separable games).
+For core stability, this is often even harder, namely $\Sigma_2^p$-complete~\cite{woe:ashg-sigma2p-hardness-core:13,ota-etal:hg-fen:17}. \citet{dim-etal:hg-fe:06} defined restricted hedonic games based on a network of friends and enemies.
+A more general version including neutral players was defined by \citet{ota-etal:hg-fen:17}.
+Games with neutral players and partial individual evaluations were studied by \citet{lan-rey-rot-sch-sch:c:hgopt} and \citet{pet:graphical-hg-bounded-tw:16}.
+In the latter work, in particular, the authors considered a constant bound on the number of individual preferences and studied graphical hedonic games with bounded treewidth.
+With this restriction, it can be decided in linear time whether, for instance, a Nash-stable coalition structure exists.
+A graphical model restricting to the formation of coalitions between players that are connected in the underlying graph was studied by \citet{iga-elk:c:hg-graph-restricted}. \citet{DarGro18} studied games where players have preferences over different types of coalitions (activities) and their sizes instead of \revb{the participating} players \revb{(this can also be expressed as a hedonic game)}.
+For the case that there is only one type of coalition, \citet{LeeSta15} and \citet{LeeCom17} extended the setting by \citeauthor{DarGro18} so that each player may have a bounded number of friend-enemy relationships to other players.